-Archives and Special Collections support for teaching and learning within the University
+Teaching and learning within the University

-Group teaching - We are experienced in working with course leaders to help deliver group teaching and research sessions based on the collections.
-We are able to develop a programme of teaching and group sessions based around the collections which directly ties into a specialised subject and gives students a first-hand opportunity to work with primary source material.We are also able in consultation with a course leader to assist by making material available for sessions where the class is led solely by the course leader.
+- Group teaching - Working with course leaders, we are able to develop a programme of teaching and group sessions based around the collections which directly ties into a specialised subject and gives students a first-hand opportunity to work with primary source material.We can either deliver the session with a tutor or can assist by making material available for sessions where the class is led solely by the course leader.

-Archives and Special Collections support beyond the University
+Support beyond the University

 We are keen to welcome groups from beyond the University who wish to learn more about what we can offer and engage in research with our collections.
 We also embrace opportunities to visit interested groups and present details of our work and collections.
 All researchers are most welcome to contact us and find out more about what the archives have to offer.

-Archives and Special Collections are keen to collaborate on research proposals based on our collections.
-Our archives are unique primary sources which have offered inspiration to a number of collaborative research projects.
-Here you can discover more about these innovative explorations and if you wish to engage your research ideas with our archives please get in contact to discuss further.
+Archives & Special Collections are keen to collaborate on research proposals drawing on our collections and are able to provide support and guidance on developing such proposals.
+Our archives have offered inspiration to a number of collaborative research projects.
+If you wish to explore your research ideas with our archives team please get in contact to discuss further.
 Some examples of successful and innovative projects from previous research collaboration include:

 Pioneer Women: early British modern dancers